ddclient/ddclient/README.md

 If a fix is committed but not yet part of any tagged release, the notes here will reference the not-yet-released version number.

 ### v3.11.2 - v3.9.1: SSL parameter breaks HTTP-only IP acquisition
-Workaround: Disable the SSL parameter

-Fix: v3.11.3 will use HTTP to connect to URLs starting with `http://`.
-See [here](https://github.com/ddclient/ddclient/pull/608) for more info.

 The `ssl` parameter forces all connections to use HTTPS.
 While technically working as expected, this behavior keeps coming up as a pain point when using HTTP-only IP querying sites such as http://checkip.dyndns.org.
 For the future (v3.11.3), the behavior is changed to respect `http://` in a URL.
 A separate parameter to disallow all HTTP connections or warn about them may be added later.

+**Fix**: v3.11.3 will use HTTP to connect to URLs starting with `http://`.
+See [here](https://github.com/ddclient/ddclient/pull/608) for more info.

+**Workaround**: Disable the SSL parameter

 ### v3.10.0: Chunked encoding not corretly supported in IO::Socket HTTP code
-Workaround: Use curl for transfers by either setting `-curl` in the command line or by adding `curl=yes` in the config

-Fixed in v3.11.0 - IO::Socket has been deprecated there and curl has been made the standard.
+Using the IO::Socket HTTP code will break in various ways whenever the server responds using HTTP 1.1 chunked encoding.
 Refer to [this issue](https://github.com/ddclient/ddclient/issues/548) for more info.

+**Fix**: v3.11.0 - IO::Socket has been deprecated there and curl has been made the standard.

+**Workaround**: Use curl for transfers by either setting `-curl` in the command line or by adding `curl=yes` in the config

 ### v3.10.0: Spammed updates to some providers
 This issue arises when using the `use` parameter in the config and using one of these providers: